 Mathematical models inherently operate under a set of parameters, and thus a set of assumptions.
 This model has been designed to mirror the timeline concept of the land development process to the greatest extent possible.
 The LDM assumptions and parameters are set forth here:

 3).
-The 'construction & holding' period can be no less than one month, no more than eleven months, and the completion of subsequent phases, if any, are timed to the extent that there is no interruption in the availability of lots until all lots are sold.
+The 'construction and holding' period can be no less than one month, no more than eleven months, and the completion of subsequent phases, if any, are timed to the extent that there is no interruption in the availability of lots until all lots are sold.
+See lines 30 and 31.

 5).
-Beginning with the first lot sale (the beginning of the 'absorption' stage), the absorption rate remains constant throughout the project on a monthly basis.
+Beginning with the first lot sale, the absorption rate remains constant throughout the project on a monthly basis.
+See line 34.

-9).
-Based on the primary lender's loan requirements, the amount of seller financing, if any, cannot exceed the minimum dollar contribution required of the developer.
+10).
+The amount of seller financing cannot exceed the minimum dollar contribution required of the investor.
+See lines 47 and 51.

-13).
-When dealing with a phased project, in the event the initial or subsequent bank loan is paid off prior to the beginning of the subsequent phase, project equity accrues at the bank’s principal reduction percentage requirement during the time the loan is paid off and the beginning of the subsequent phase (i.e., the month the first lot in the subsequent phase is sold).
-The accrued equity is referred to as 'equity rollover' and may be likened to internal financing through retained earnings.
-If this occurs during a given project, it in effect reduces the amount borrowed from the bank on the subsequent phase(s).
+15).
+Given a two or three phase project, in the event the initial or subsequent bank loan is paid off prior to the beginning of the subsequent phase (e.g. the month the first lot in the subsequent phase is sold), cash accrues at the bank’s principal reduction percentage requirement during the time the loan is paid off and the beginning of the subsequent phase when construction funds are drawn.
+The accrued cash is, or is likened to, retained earnings and allows for full or partial internal financing of future phases (e.g. reduces the amount borrowed from the bank for construction of future phase(s).

 An understanding of these assumptions and the model limitations will allow the user to more effectively interpret model results.